Current Status In Connecticut:

 - New Jersey (Aid in Dying for the Terminally Ill Act; 2019)

 In Montana, the Baxter v.
 Montana (2009) court decision created a defense for a physician who is prosecuted should the physician be charged in assisting a suicide, although prosecutions and convictions for assisted suicide remain possible in Montana.

 Since Oregon legalized assisted suicide in 1994, many states have rejected assisted-suicide measures, some multiple times.
-Since January 1994, there have been more than 200 legislative proposals in more than 35 states.
+Since January 1994, there have been hundreds of legislative proposals in more than 35 states.